pydicom/node-dcm/examples/echo/README.md

 docker exec -it $NAME bash
 ```

-Since we just want a quick command line client, we will use pynetdicom3's provided script:
+If we want a quick command line client, we will use pynetdicom3's provided script:

 ```
 cd /tmp && git clone https://github.com/scaramallion/pynetdicom3